arbCoding/PsSp/README.md

 It is now officially multi-threaded (11 May 2023)!

 User-projects are currently being prototyped.
-This will allow users to have distinct projects, that protect their original data sources, have a degree of safety (via auto-save), and keep user defined program settings.
+This will allow users to have distinct projects that: 1) protect their original data sources,
+2) have a degree of crash-safety (via auto-save), and 3) keep user defined program settings (window locations, sizes, etc.).

 ---